ositaka/soul-healing-decapcms/data/page/home.md

       You reach the sanctuary of healing, a space of profound tranquillity and renewal.
 Here, you can find solace and rejuvenation as a golden aura surrounds you and the Healers in the Spiritual World work with you.
+  - type: section_repeatable_content
+    section_type: section_repeatable_content
+    main_menu:
+      show: true
+      name: The Healing Hour
+    title: The Healing Hour
+    items:
+      - title: "Present Healing "
+        text: It's referred to as in-person healing, is a form of healing that occurs when the healer and client are physically present in the same location.
+        image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
+        link: individual
+      - title: "Distant Healing "
+        text: It's a method of healing that can be conducted without the client and healer being physically present in the same location.
+        image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
+        link: group
+      - title: "Absent Healing "
+        text: It's a powerful practice that transcends physical boundaries to provide healing and support to individuals who are not in the immediate presence of the healer.
+        link: absent-healing
+        image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
   - type: text_image
     section_type: text_image
     main_menu: